env0/env0-import-variable-plugin/README.md

   steps:
     setupVariables:
       after:
-        - name: Fetch Variables # The name that will be presented in the UI for this step
+        - name: Import Variables # The name that will be presented in the UI for this step
           use: https://github.com/env0/env0-import-variable-plugin

 ```